 CES prioritization is a dynamic process.
 CES will prioritize individuals and families with the longest length of homelessness in the community and highest service needs as determined using CES assessment tools and case conferencing.
-A regional Service Planning Area distribution prioritization based on the most recent finalized point in time count is used to distribute non-designated County resources by Service Planning Area to avoid forcing individuals or families to move long distances unless by participant choice.
+A regional Service Planning Area distribution prioritization based on the most recent finalized point in time count is used to distribute nondesignated County resources by Service Planning Area to avoid forcing individuals or families to move long distances unless by participant choice.

 The primary factors considered during prioritization is length of homelessness and permanent disabling conditions.
+Another factor in the prioritization process is connection to shelter, which is aimed at increasing system flow and maximizing limited shelter and housing resources.
 Exceptions to the prioritization based on length of homelessness and disabling conditions may be made through case conferencing and as appropriate to meet specialized client needs.
 In addition, case conferencing will be employed to ensure housing resources are aligned to client needs and promote effective resource utilization.